For Fans Of

 I’ve already spoken about mainstream-leaning yet wondrously weird title song (whose chorus of self-understanding and duress has become one of my favourite refrains of 2020), as well as the city-leveling nature of ‘Swallowing The Rabbit Whole‘ and its blood-curdling screams, snappy drum patterns, and off-putting piano chords.
 So let’s instead focus on what else this experimental album harbors and spare you too many repeats.

-First, the hurt pushes onward with ‘In Fear,’ another savage metallic hardcore take that absorbs glitchy industrial sounds and jumpy, drop B dissonant guitars, with frequent rests lurching this demonic industrial-hardcore track forward through ghostly sections lead by Reba and a wicked riff-breakdown combo that closes out this massacring heavy-hitter.
+First, the hurt goes on with ‘In Fear,’ another savage metallic hardcore take that absorbs glitchy industrial sounds and jumpy, drop B dissonant guitars, with frequent rests lurching this demonic industrial-hardcore track forward through ghostly sections lead by Reba and a wicked riff-breakdown combo that closes out this massacring heavy-hitter.
 Then, the right-hand panned scream of a woman that’s cut up and distorted at the end of this track is like a Code Orange-branded jump-scare, only serving to pull one deeper into the grim world they’ve built up with their stellar fourth LP.
 Something the band achieves to a stunning effect throughout.

 With a recurring spoken Japanese phrase dividing up the fast chugging, ride-cymbal-abusing burly hardcore bounces of the jagged ‘You And You Alone,’ bit-crushed synths and stop-start electro beats pull the sounds of what they were doing on ‘Forever‘ to the next logical extreme, but in a more direct, fulfilling manner.
 Just like ‘In Fear‘ and ‘Swallowing The Rabbit Whole‘ before it, this monstrous 3:06 song is going to turn mosh-pits into a fucking bloodbath once the band starts touring this record.